vicotrbb/sqltemple/website/src/content/docs/08-agent-sidebar.md

 ---
 title: Agent sidebar
-description: Streamed, tool-aware conversations that can insert or run SQL for you.
+description: Streamed, tool-aware conversations that inspect schema, propose SQL, and insert or run queries with one click.
-order: 9
+order: 8
 ---

 SQLTemple ships with an autonomous, database-aware agent that lives in a right-hand sidebar.
 It can read your intent, inspect the connected database, call safe tools, and stream answers, complete with a persistent conversation history.